Totoro700/BotFlip/CONTRIBUTING.md

 When naming classes, use Pascal case (ex.: PascalCaseClass)

-When naming function, it is up to you!
+When naming functions, it is up to you!
 (I prefer Camel case though)

 Please do _not_ make your code look messy